Thursday, May 27, 2010

 Setting up a custom Team Build project

 Microsoft products are very "in the box".
-By that I mean, if you are going to do what Microsoft envisioned you would do everything is very easy (if you can figure out what it is they envisioned).
-As soon as step outside the box you're in for a world of pain.
+By that I mean, if you are going to do what Microsoft envisioned you would do then everything is very easy (if you can figure out what it is they envisioned).
+As soon as you step outside the box you're in for a world of pain.

-As with many Microsoft tools it seems that in order to understand the tool have to to first understand the tool.
+As with many Microsoft tools it seems that in order to understand the tool have to first understand the tool.
 So, with this post, I hope to help some other newbies get started.

 Our scenario was to simply pull the latest version a website from TFS and deploy it to a test web server.
-We wanted this to happen automatically when a check in occurred.
+We wanted this to happen automatically when a check-in occurred.
 As simple as this sounds it is not "in the box".

 The box is this:

-All the configuration is handled inside Visual Studio remotely from the Build Server.
+All the configuration is handled inside Visual Studio which remotely configures the Build Server.
 If you are using TFS 2008 then you must use Visual Studio 2008 (with the Team Explorer component installed).
 If you are using Visual Studio 2010 with TFS 2008 you will not be able to "Manage Build Agents" which is a required piece.

 Step 1: Set up the Build Agent (this all happens in Visual Studio)